derekwolpert/rearc-quest/README.md

 * Terraform version 0.12 (or greater) installed.
 * AWS CLI installed with appropiate IAM role access (e.g. Codebuild, ECR, ECS, logs, etc.).
 * AWS access key and secret key installed their default location, or Terraform configured to know where to find valid credentials.
 * The GitHub webhook connection within the Codebuild project in phase one requires OAuth permissions to be granted.
 Even though the GitHub repo used for this project is public, you might need to manually grant your AWS account access to GitHub.
-You can read more about this feature here: https://www.terraform.io/docs/providers/aws/r/codebuild_webhook.html.
+If you have any issues with this part of setup process, it may be helpful to look over the following resouce: https://www.terraform.io/docs/providers/aws/r/codebuild_webhook.html.

 ## Installation / Setup Instructions